eliiran1231/fxios/README.md

 # Fxios.d.ts
-This file contains the typedefs for Fxios, a library for interacting with the Fxios API.
-It includes all the necessary types for interacting with the API, as well as a class for making all the calls to the API.
+this library is for interacting with https://www.fxp.co.il via JavaScript

 ## Types
 The following types are defined in the file: